-Czech Energy Company CEZ expects sale of its Romanian assets to be completed24.
-March 2020. / SEE Energy News
+Czech Energy Company CEZ expects sale of its Romanian assets to be completed, SEE Energy News

 CEZ ’s 2019 financial statement says the first stage of the sales process was completed by acceptance of 19 non-binding offers.
 Submission and evaluation of selected binding offers is expected in the second quarter of 2020.
 The awarding of a sale and purchase contract to the winning bidder and settlement of the transaction are expected in the second half of 2020.